 In addition, our operating results are subject to risk from interest rate fluctuations on borrowings under our debt financing agreements, which carry variable interest rates.
 Interest rate risk is the exposure to loss resulting from changes in the level of interest rates and the spread between different interest rates.
 Because our borrowings under our financing agreements bear interest at variable rates, we are exposed to market risks relating to changes in interest rates.
 Interest rate risk is highly sensitive due to many factors, including U.S. monetary and tax policies, U.S. and international economic factors and other factors beyond our control.
-As of March 31, 2024, we had \$44.0 million of variable rate debt outstanding under our Loan Agreement.
-Based upon a sensitivity analysis of our debt levels on March 31, 2024, an increase or decrease of 1% point in the effective interest rate under our UBS Agreement would cause an increase or decrease in interest expense of approximately \$0.4 million over the next 12 months.
+As of March 31, 2024 June 30, 2024, we had \$44.0 million \$44.0 million of variable rate debt outstanding under our Loan Agreement.
+Based upon a sensitivity analysis of our debt levels on March 31, 2024 June 30, 2024, an increase or decrease of 1% point in the effective interest rate under our UBS Agreement would cause an increase or decrease in interest expense of approximately \$0.4 million over the next 12 months. months.